Zeigren/inventree-docker/README.md

 Once they're running edit the `docker-compose.yml` file and change `MIGRATE_STATIC` to `True`, then run `docker-compose -f docker-compose.yml -f test.yml up -d` again (this step will be fixed at some point).
 This does all the database initialization and collects all the static files.

-Now you’ll need to create the superuser run `docker exec -it inventree python manage.py createsuperuser`.
-Open up a web browser and go to `127.0.0.1:9080` and you`re good to go!
+Now you'll need to create the superuser run `docker exec -it inventree python manage.py createsuperuser`.
+Open up a web browser and go to `127.0.0.1:9080` and you're good to go!

 ### Configuration